 Having been a former lawyer, and in the Lord for almost 20 years, I have observed that Christians (evangelicals) are quite poor in understanding politics (and art too).
 And most Christians are easy prey to political propaganda.
 And just like how they disdain people from other theological camps, they quickly label people who don’t agree with their political views as “leftists” or “liberals” or, in the case of the United States, as “communists”.

-It may be mostly because of the fact that Christians sometimes look at politics and expect things to be in black and white holding the measuring stick of binary laws against politicians.
+It may be mostly because of the fact that Christians sometimes look at politics and expect things to be black and white; while holding a measuring stick of “binary” laws against politicians.
 It could also be their theological convictions such as post-millenialism, dominion theology, or Christendom guiding them to expect how governments of this world should function.

-Charlie Kirk was merely a propagandist for the right-wing and the Republican party, advocating for a capitalist and greedy economy, antiquated (the 2nd amendment means nothing in this age) and unbiblical gun rights (Matthew 26:52), promoting a corrupt and immoral man as the leader of a nation, without flinching.
+Charlie Kirk was merely a propagandist for the right-wing and the Republican party, advocating for a capitalist and greedy economy; antiquated and unbiblical gun rights (Matthew 26:52); and a corrupt and immoral man as the leader of a nation.
 He once openly disagreed with John Piper’s characterisation of Trump, equating Trump with Samson!
 He used faulty theology as an aide for some of his views.
 Watch this video where he does that.

 What Charlie Kirk wanted to established was simply American supremacy (according to him, its the greatest country in the world), and not work for the Kingdom of God, which is actually not of this world (John 18:36).